Fresh Eyes, Open Mind:

 The Roots of Classical Realism

-Overview: Six week program combining great book discussion, art studio and museum studies, March-April 2018.
+Overview: Six week program combining great book discussion, life drawing and museum studies, March-April 2018.

 Museum Studies at the San Antonio Museum of Art, highlighting Egyptian, Greek, Roman and Renaissance art.
 Sketching in the gallery.

 Life Drawing at the Coppini Academy, San Antonio’s ‘Best Kept Artistic Secret’

 Texts: excerpted readings will be made available to registrants of this course.
 Readings will include The Figino, or On the Purpose of Painting: Art Theory in the Late Renaissance (Toronto Italian Studies) by Gregorio Comanini, and “Seeing” by Annie Dillard, from “Pilgrim at Tinker Creek”)

 Meeting frequency: One evening per week, for six weeks

 Syllabus: March-April 2018

 Week 1, Tuesday 3/20 6:30 – 8:30pm : Museum Studies (SAMA) - Egyptian and Greek artifacts (select objects)

 Week 2, Thursday 3/29 7:00 – 9:30pm : Studio (Coppini Academy) - Shape and Form